npalomin/georeferencing-and-mapping-fame-data/README.md

 **Web / OpenLayers Plugin / OpenStreeMap / OpenStreetMap** (or the map of your preference)

 The base map will appear as a new layer on the **Layers Panel**.
-Also note in the lower right corner that the CRS has changed to EPSG:3857 (OTF).
+Also, note in the lower right corner that the CRS has changed to EPSG:3857 (OTF).
 'OTF' stands for 'on the fly', which is a method that QGIS uses to transform and combine different CRS.
-EPSG:3857 is equivalent to WGS 84 / Pseudo Mercator a commonly used CRS for webmaps.
+EPSG:3857 is equivalent to WGS 84 / Pseudo Mercator, a commonly used CRS for webmaps.
 To be able to 'see' your data on top of the base map click on the 'OpenStreetMap' layer (or whicheve you chose) and drag it to the bottom of the **Layers Panel** list

 [![Image from Gyazo](https://i.gyazo.com/7b3c35433b3d2877c9d8892c420d5dcb.gif)](https://gyazo.com/7b3c35433b3d2877c9d8892c420d5dcb)

+---

 Now, you should be able to see the 'Displaced' layer on top of the base map.
 Because of the different CRS of the layers, note how the 'Displaced' layer looks skewed.
 The explanation of this was covered with more detail on section **3.
 Introduction**.
 Similarly to what happened with the 'displacement' process this new type of representation should not affect the overall visual analysis of the data.